 This national event was launched in 1993 by the Ms. Foundation ,as a response to studies by Harvard University, American Association of University Women (AAUW) and the Minnesota Women's Fund, which indicate that a girl's self esteem and confidence in intellectual development plummet as they advance toward adolescence.
 The program was expanded in 2003 to include boys.
 Our program encourages confidence, inquisitiveness, and resilience in children aged 9-11 through participation in activities that introduce them to a broad range of science-, environmental-, and engineering-based careers fostered at ESF.
 The National Take Our Daughters and Sons to Work Day is the fourth Thursday in April, but our date is usually based on access to laboratories.
 Contact: Heather Engelman, firstname.lastname@example.org.

-Ruth Yanai (firstname.lastname@example.org) manages the listserv.
-If the directions on the listserv page do not work, she can manually add, remove, or change your address on the list.
+Ruth Yanai (email@example.com) and Heather Engelman (firstname.lastname@example.org) manage the listserv.
+If the directions on the listserv page do not work, either can manually add, remove, or change your address on the list.